 - Click the Show or Hide Linked Terms button.

-In the menu which appears, select or deselect the options in the
+- In the menu which appears, select or deselect the options in the Status and Language sections.

 Your filter displays a list of English terms.

 The Linked Terms column displays translations in several languages, but you only want to see the German linked terms which have a preferred status.

 - In the Status section, click Deselect All and select preferred .